 After coming to Saudi Arabia from your native country, you will have to go through a medical test again.
 This medical test is required to apply for the first iqama in Saudi Arabia.

 Saudi government tests the STDs again in this medical test.
 If someone is detected with STDs at this level, he is deported from Saudi Arabia.
 Saudi Government will not make his first iqama and there are chances that he may have to face some ban as well.

-Some ten years ago if someone used to be detected with HIV, AIDS or Hepatitis or any other STDs, even after settling down in Saudi Arabia for a long time, he used to be detained and deported.
+Some ten years ago if someone used to be detected with HIV, AIDS or Hepatitis, or any other STDs, even after settling down in Saudi Arabia for a long time, he used to be deported.
 However, the condition has changed now.

-God forbids if anyone is detected with STDs now, he does not have to leave the holy land of Saudi Arabia.
+God forbids if anyone is detected with STDs now, he does not have to leave Saudi Arabia.
 Saudi Government allows him to get his treatment on the land of Saudi Arabia because when he came from his country he was STD free.

 However, it does not apply to HIV-AIDS.
 If someone is diagnosed with HIV even after settling down in Saudi Arabia, the Final exit is inevitable for him.
 However, in the case of native people, the entire cost of treatment is paid by the Saudi Government.